aws-samples/aws-blockchain-node-runners/lib/scroll/README.md

 # Sample AWS Blockchain Node Runner app for Scroll Nodes

-This is RPC Scroll nodes setup on AWS guide.
-In addition, you can choose to deploy those configurations as a single node setup.
+This is RPC Scroll nodes (L2Geth) setup on AWS guide.

 ## Overview of Deployment Architectures for Single Node setups